Schrodinger’s Catwalk: The Paradox of Empowerment in Fashion

 Ethical lifestyle is now an accessory to make an elitist statement.

-You only carry Vegan bags & if that made you feel like some saviour of this planet or entitled, remember… you’re just well-off, not wealthy enough to fill your BMW with vegan petrol.
-A petrochemical industry tycoon who shops 20 different trends for one season, is making a socially ethical statement by wearing that 100% organic cotton kurta as opposed to the poor kid whose only occasion wear was that red kurta, more likely a sweatshop knockoff.
+People who shop 20 different trends for one season are making socially ethical statements by wearing that 100% organic cotton kurta as opposed to the poor kid whose only occasion wear was that red kurta, more likely a sweatshop knockoff.
 The same elites who built this capitalist system are ethically concerned about how the lower middle class buy cheap goods manufactured at sweatshops.
 Elites at PETA are cribbing about that poor farmer using an ox to transport his goods whereas only house sparrows were wiped away when the urban elite drove cars.
 The upper caste doesn’t eat meat & it’s socially established that lower caste’s traditional diet made of beef is unethical.
 Regular folks cannot afford nutrition rich vegan diet or turmeric dyed organic Kurta.
 Capitalism surpasses its own unethical standards when it commercialised ethics by targeting collective conscience, planting ideas of what’s ethical and setting a price tag so high to establish that being socially ethical is a luxury not everyone can afford.
 Amusing how cynical elitist egos are disguised as socially concerned personas!
-Reality check: The vegan bag you could afford is your privilege, not favour to this mankind.
+Reality check: The vegan bag you could afford is more of a privilege than a favour to mankind.
 You’re intellectually wealthy the day you can consume less & think about equitable distribution of resources.

 Glamorizing violence in the name of ACTIVISM is more SHOCK THAN CHIC.